BoxVIS: Video Instance Segmentation with Box Annotations

-Recently, query-based \cite{carion2020end} VIS methods \cite{wang2020vistr,hwang2021video,seqformer,wu2022trackletquery} have achieved impressive progress.
-VisTR \cite{wang2020vistr} views the VIS task as an end-to-end parallel sequence prediction problem, but it consumes a large amounts of memory to store spatial-temporal features.
-To solve the issue, IFC\cite{hwang2021video} transfers inter-frame information via efficient memory tokens, and SeqFormer \cite{seqformer} locates an instance in each frame and aggregates them to predict video-level instances.

-\textbf{OVIS-oriented VIS models.} The above mentioned YTVIS-oriented VIS models often fail to handle the challenging long videos with crowded and similar-looking objects in OVIS dataset, resulting in significant performance degradation.
+\textbf{OVIS-oriented VIS models.} The aforementioned YTVIS-oriented VIS models often fail to handle the challenging long videos with crowded and similar-looking objects in OVIS dataset, resulting in significant performance degradation.
 Inspired by contrastive learning \cite{chen2020simplectt, pang2021quasi,khosla2020supervisedctt,wang2021densectt}, IDOL \cite{IDOL} learns discriminative embeddings for multiple object tracking frame by frame.
-Masked-attention transformer \cite{cheng2021mask2former} brings significant performance improvement on OVIS dataset by calculating attention only in the region of the objects.
-Mask2Former-VIS \cite{cheng2021mask2former-video} with per-clip input takes the mask IoU of the overlapping frames as the tracker, while MinVIS \cite{huang2022minvis} with per-frame input employs instance embedding similarity by using Hungarian matching as the tracker.
-VITA \cite{heo2022vita} integrates the predicted object embeddings of all frames in the video to produce video-level instance masks.
+Mask2Former \cite{cheng2021mask2former} achieves impressive performance on IIS tasks by calculating attention only in the region of objects.
+M2F-VIS \cite{cheng2021mask2former-video} and MinVIS \cite{huang2022minvis} extend Mask2Former to VIS task, where they respectively take per-frame and per-clip inputs.
+VITA \cite{heo2022vita} integrates object embeddings of all frames in the video to produce video-level instance masks.

 \textbf{Remarks.} Though the pixel-supervised VIS methods have achieved much progress, their generalization capability is limited.
 For example, the VIS models trained on YTVIS21 often fail to handle the challenging videos in OVIS, due to the limited number of type of videos in each dataset.
 However, it is labour-extensive to label the pixel-wise masks in videos.
-Inspired by the success of box-supervised IIS methods, we explore video instance segmentation with only box annotations in this paper.
+Inspired by the success of box-supervised IIS methods, we explore VIS task with only box annotations in this paper.